filipegl/filipegl/README.md

 ### Hi there, I'm Filipe 👋

-## I'm a computer science student at UFCG, Developer, Musician and Curious
+## I'm graduate in computer science by UFCG, developer, musician and curious

 - 🔭 I’m currently *working* with machine learning and *playing* with mobile apps
 - 🌱 I’m currently learning Go